The Gaussian core model in high dimensions: Interpolation by entire functions of exponential type

 We would like to interchange the sum and integral, but justifying this interchange requires careful bounds.
 The products

 are easily bounded: if we set $u_0 = -|w|^2$, then we can rewrite these products as

 by the Weierstrass product formula for the Bessel function (see \S15.41 of \cite{Watson}), where $c_k$ is a positive constant ensuring that the value at $w=0$ is $1$.
-These functions are positive definite on $\R^{n+2}$ by Proposition~\ref{prop:peel} and the fact that positive-definite functions are closed under multiplication.
+Notice that the Bessel function is squared because we are interpolating to second order at each node, as reflected in (\ref{eq:weierstrass}) by the multiplicities in the ceiling function $\lceil j/2 \rceil$.
+(Second order interpolation is necessary to obtain the inequalities that $h$ must obey.)
+The functions on the right of (\ref{eq:weierstrass}) are positive definite on $\R^{n+2}$ by Proposition~\ref{prop:peel} and the fact that positive-definite functions are closed under multiplication.
 It follows that they are bounded in absolute value by their value when $w=0$, which is $1$.

 We can also bound the effects of the $z-u_k$ factors in \eqref{eq:beforeinterchange}.
-Outside of the unit circle, the points in $\mC$ are of the form $z = x \pm ix$ with $x< 0$.
+Outside of the unit circle, the points in $\contour$ are of the form $z = x \pm ix$ with $x< 0$.
 At such points,

 with equality when $x = u_k/2$, and hence

 The products

 are the trickiest to handle, but we can bound them using the following lemma.